tinchodias/RS3Benchmarks/README.md

 	load
 ```

 Note Roassal3 is not added as a dependency on purpose.
-The itention is to avoid loading confussions when benchmarking multiple versions of Roassal3.
-This way, the user will explicitely choose which version is being measured.
+The intention is to avoid loading confusions when benchmarking multiple versions of Roassal3.
+This way, the user will explicitly choose which version is being measured.

 ## How to use